seankmartin/skm-foam/projects/simuran.md

 - Delete output folder if -o passed
 - Clear STDout log on program start.
 - Save after functions to different place
+- New mode where parameters are not written!
+A read only mode.
+- Improve SIMURAN help.
+- Support tdqm progress bar or none.